 This image to the left shows how much detail goes into different fonts.
 The first typed sentence is indeed Helvetica font but the second sentence is not.
 To a person looking at this image the sentences look almost identical.
 Some find this fascinating and interesting.

 The history of type dates back thousands of years.
 Many technologies and media outlets have been invented throughout the decades that have changed the type from its original form.
 East Asia was the birthplace of type and print.
 The earliest printed book is said to be a copy of the Buddhist Diamond Sutra, found in a Chinese temple.
 This dates back to 868 A.D.
-In China one would type using woodcuts which dates back to the fifth century A.D.
+In China one would type using woodcuts which dates back to the fifth century A.D.More recently in history, a man named Johannes Gutenberg changed type forever.
+Gutenberg invented the moveable type press in the 1440s.
+This invention made it somewhat easy to type and ultimately a faster pace process then used before.

 Different font types can provoke different feelings in people.
 For instance this font type could make one feel curious or scared while this font type may make one feel the text is romantic or some type of old scripture which could provoke an intrigued our interested emotion.
 People do not think about font every day.
 The text seems to be considered the most important part of a written script or paper.
 With that being said, one should take notice in fonts more often, as each one is different.
 Fonts can change how one views the text.
 The two different font types above is an example of just that.